FORT DETRICK, Md. — In one of his first assignments as a biomedical equipment specialist, Jorge Magana quickly learned the importance of his job .

 “It taught me the importance of making sure that when you touch a medical device, just imagine your family member on the other side of that device,” he said.
 “From then on, every time I touched a medical device, I thought, ‘this is going on someone’s family member.’”

-It was an experience Magana carried with him throughout his career as he prepares to participate in an alumni panel discussion Sept.
+It was an experience Magana carried with him throughout his career, and one he remembers as he prepares to participate in an alumni panel discussion Sept.
 26, hosted by the U.S. Army 6th Medical Logistics Management Center, his final duty unit before retirement from the Army in 2020.

 Among the panelists, Magana and Pete Ramos, also a former member of the 6th MLMC, have over 50 years in combined active-duty service before they retired in recent years.
 The panel will give current Soldiers who are approaching retirement themselves a chance to discuss their experiences, hear transition success stories and get advice on their next steps.

-For Magana and Ramos, both now working at Army Medical Logistics Command, continuing to serve as Army civilians was an easy decision.
+For Magana and Ramos, both now working at Army Medical Logistics Command, or ALMC, continuing to serve as Army civilians was an easy decision.

 “There are a lot of opportunities to continue serving, and if you have the skillset and knowledge to do it, you really should consider it,” said Ramos, who retired at lieutenant colonel in 2018.
 “It is still serving, even if you’re no longer in uniform.”